dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 It is about the way they enable fearless improvements to your design.

-BDD brings the emphasis to where it is supposed to be: <strong> your code's behavior. </strong>
+BDD brings the emphasis to where it is supposed to be: <b> your code's behavior. </b>

-Respect is a productive Ruby test framework. we say productive because everything about it, its style, api, libraries, and settings are designed to support you as you write great software.
+RSpec is a productive Ruby test framework. we say productive because everything about it, its style, api, libraries, and settings are designed to support you as you write great software.

-We have a specific definition of effective here, does this test pay for the cost of writing and running it? a good test will provide at least one of these benefits:
+We have a specific definition of effective here, <b>does this test pay for the cost of writing and running it?</b> A good test will provide at least one of these benefits:

 - design guidance:  helping you distill all those fantastic ideas in your head into running, maintainable code